sharetribe/ftw-daily/docs/extend-listing.md

 The `tabCompleted` function keeps track of which data the user has already provided in order to tell which tabs are completed.
-As we will be storing the capacity information in the listing's _public data_ property (see the [extended data](./extended-data.md) documentation for more info on different extended data types) we shall look into that property when when resolving whether the capacity tab has alerady been completed or not:
+As we will be storing the capacity information in the listing's _public data_ property (see the [extended data](./extended-data.md) documentation for more info on different extended data types) we shall look into that property when resolving whether the capacity tab has alerady been completed or not:

 ```js
 /**